 According to the psychology of colors, there are specific feelings linked to colors.
-If you look at the bigger brands like Facebook, Dell, HP, and IBM, you will notice that they use a lot of blue.
+If you want to get an idea about color psychology in design then look at the bigger brands like Facebook, Dell, HP, and IBM, you will notice that they use a lot of blue.
 That doesn’t automatically mean you should too, but there is obviously a reason behind why they use blue.
 To help you understand the psychology of colors and choose the perfect combination, we breakdown the psychology behind the most commonly used colors.

 Red has always been associated with emergency, energy, and love.
 The color can actually lead to an increase in heart rate in individuals, due to the fact that ambulance sirens, blood, and other emergency response teams usually use the color.